Sarah Elsworthy

 Sarah Annie Elsworthy (born 29 May 1998) is an Australian professional basketball player.

 Career

 WNBL

 Elsworthy debuted in the WNBL for the Adelaide Lightning in the 2016–17 season.
 She played a second season for the Lightning in 2017–18 and a third season in 2019–20.
 She joined Geelong United for the 2024–25 WNBL season.

+NBL1

+In 2026, Elsworthy won the NBL1 South Golden Hands Award while playing for the Eltham Wildcats.